Is my bike set up correctly?

 Will riding inside help my riding outside

 Most often times than not, person should be fueled for this type of workout.
 We are all so different in our needs and ability to break down different foods.
 Proper nutrition is a little science and a little art.
-A good place to start is about 200 calories 2 hrs before you ride.
-A combination of protein and carbohydrate.
+A good place to start is about 200 calories, 2 hours before you ride, including a combination of protein and carbohydrate.
 Some of us can break down heavier meals quicker and some of us need more time to break down lighter meals.
 Consider this a jumping off point for an exploration of what may work the best for you.
-If you are waking up crack of dawn and don’t want to wake up at 4am for a meal, try something a little smaller and quicker to digest so the body, liver and blood sugar can get rolling.
+If you are waking up at the crack of dawn and don’t want to wake up at 4 a.m. for a meal, try something a little smaller and quicker to digest so the body, liver and blood sugar can get rolling.
 Try fruit or maybe a protein or meal replacement shake of some kind.